 You'll need a valid international driving permit (IDP) along with your current Australian driver's licence to drive a vehicle.
 Driving without an IDP could void your travel and vehicle insurance.
 If you stay for longer than 6 months you will need to get a Nepali driver's licence.
 The minimum driving age is 18.

 Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike or similar vehicle.
 Your policy may not cover you for accidents that occur while using these vehicles.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
 Helemts bought in Nepal may not meet Australian safety standards.

 Use only registered taxis and authorised limousines, which can be arranged through your hotel or resort.
 Taxi drivers often refuse to use meters and charge foreigners rates well above the usual meter cost.
 Fuel shortages can reduce the availability of local taxis and other forms of transport.
 Negotiate the fare with the driver prior to travel.

 Travel on public buses and vans, which are generally overcrowded and poorly maintained, is dangerous.
 There are frequent accidents with multiple fatalities.

-Harassment of females, including of a sexual nature, on public buses is common.
+Harassment of females (including sexual harrasment) on public buses is common.

 Nepal's only international airport, Tribhuvan International Airport, has a single runway that services both domestic and international flights.
-Domestic flight cancellations and delays occur frequently, especially during the tourist season when the airport is crowded and during rough weather.
+Domestic flight cancellations and delays occur frequently, especially during tourist seasons when the airport is crowded and during rough weather.
 This can cause travellers to miss international connections or to be stranded.
 In the past, tourists have been stranded for up to 10 days in Lukla and elsewhere due to inclement weather.
 Heavy fog in southern Nepal's Terai (plains) regions during winter can result in significant flight disruptions.
 Always confirm flights with your airline or tour operator.

 In recent years, a number of small passenger aircraft travelling domestically have crashed, with some accidents causing multiple fatalities, including of international travellers.